rtmtorresmorales/streaming-02-multiple-processes/README.md

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.
 Reference suggest when a deadlock scenario exists, set a new super-thread and follow that logic.

+UDP datagrams vs TCP protocol https://www.spiceworks.com/tech/networking/articles/tcp-vs-udp/#:~:text=Transmission%20control%20protocol%20(TCP)%20drives,are%20crucial%20to%20internet%20operations
+Some contrasts
+1.TCP is connection oriented while UDP is connectionless
+2. TCP leverages more error-checking mechanisms than UDP
+3. TCP sends data in a particular sequence, whereas there is no fixed order for UDP protocol
+4. UDP is faster and more efficient than TCP
+5. Unlike UDP, TCP cannot be used for multicast or broadcast services
+6. TCP leverages flow control, while UDP does not
+7. UDP does not control congestion, whereas TCP implements congestion avoidance algorithms
+8. TCP is more reliable than UDP
+9. The TCP header is different from the UDP header
+10. UDP is suitable for live and real-time data transmission, which TCP cannot support